 The Electoral Act, 1997 requires companies to disclose all political donations over €200 in aggregate made during the financial year.
-The directors, on enquiry, have satisfied themselves that no such donation in excess of this amount has been made by the Company during the period ended 30 June 2022.
+The directors, on enquiry, have satisfied themselves that no such donation in excess of this amount has been made by the Company during the year ended 31 December 2022.